 In the corporate subsystem, sustainability requires that, in addition to the usual goals of growth and profitability, firms should also pursue societal goals.
 Here, corporate sustainability plays a major role.
 As stated by several authors (e.g. Baumgartner and Ebner 2010; Lozano 2015), corporate sustainability needs to consider three dimensions: (i) the business or economic case; (ii) the natural or environmental case; and (iii) the societal or social case.
 As a management model, corporate sustainability aims at providing competitive outcomes in the short-term, while improving and protecting the human and natural resources in the long-term.
 To measure the influence that economic growth, environmental protection, social efficiency and governance elements exert into a company operation, the concept of Corporate Sustainability Performance (CSP) was created.
 Artiach et al. (2010) explored the factors that influence firms' decisions to invest in corporate sustainability and found that size, profitability and potential for growth are associated with a higher CSP for US firms.
-Other internal and external drivers of corporate sustainability are legal compliance (e.g. Boros, and Fogarassy 2019), economic and financial performance (e.g. Orlitzky et al 2003), social and environmental responsibility (e.g. Orlitzky et al 2011) and innovation (e.g. Van Bommel 2011), among others.
+Other internal and external drivers of corporate sustainability are legal compliance (e.g. Boros, and Fogarassy 2019), economic and financial performance (e.g. Orlitzky et al 2003), social and environmental responsibility (e.g. Orlitzky et al. 2011) and innovation (e.g. Van Bommel 2011), among others.

 On the other hand, the effects of corporate sustainability on firm's activities have also been investigated, with empirical research mainly focussed on its influence on firm's performance.
-Conflicting results have been obtained so far, with a number of authors arguing that there is a negative effect of corporate sustainability on financial performance (López et al. 2007; Wagner and Blom 2011), others suggesting that there is no effect at all (Martin Curran and Moran 2007; Surroca et al. 2010) and some finding positive impacts (Matsumura et al. 2014; Stefan and Paul (2008).
+Conflicting results have been obtained so far, with a number of authors arguing that there is a negative effect of corporate sustainability on financial performance (López et al. 2007; Wagner and Blom 2011), others suggesting that there is no effect at all (Martin Curran and Moran 2007; Surroca et al. 2010) and some finding positive impacts (Matsumura et al. 2014; Stefan and Paul, 2008).
 It has also been argued that corporate sustainability increases firm's competitive advantage (Stead and Stead, 2013) and reputation (Alon and Vidovic 2015) and reduces its risk (Yilmaz and Flouris, 2010) and capital cost (Ng and Rezaee 2015).
+High environmental, social, and governance (ESG) awareness scores are also strongly associated with a reduction in firm credit risk (Brogi et al., 2022).
+Recognizing the importance of ESG performance, some firms "greenwash" their activities by, for example, make misleading ESG disclosures to be more attractive for external investors (Zhang, 2022).
+Bellandi (2023) argues that firms should calibrate financial growth targets based on where it stands from an ESG perspective, suggesting that financial decisions and ESG standards can be related.
 Regarding the impact of corporate or other sustainability indicators on firm's capital structure, there are only a few studies on this topic, and it remains unclear whether there is any relevant impact or not.
 Next, we review some of those papers and formulate some research hypotheses about the effect of sustainable development on zero leverage, all of which will be tested in the empirical part of the paper.